ElementsProject/elementsproject.org/source/sidechains/creating-your-own.md

 tab for reference.

 #### Prerequisites
-1. Linux.
-Building with Windows is possible - publish a guide if you know how as there isn't one publicly available! :)
+1. *Linux.* Building with Windows is possible - publish a guide if you know how as there isn't one publicly available! :)
-2. All dependencies for Elements-Alpha.
-[Build Notes](https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md)
+2. *All dependencies for Elements Alpha.*  See [Build Notes](https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md)

 #### Build
 Try to follow this order to avoid unneccessary recompilations.
 This is an extension of the instructions to "Run a fedpeg operator" in the Element's alpha README.